DIRECT SOURCING

-1 - The number one rule is to source Vanilla pods directly from the farmers, rather than from resellers, and as far as possible.
-It guarantee the origin and you have much more chances to source high quality vanilla.
+1- The number one rule is to source Vanilla pods directly from the Vanilla Farmers, rather than from resellers, as far as possible.
+It guarantee the origin and you have much more chances to source high quality Vanilla.
+Possibly you may even choose your vanilla pods.
+Click HERE if you wish to learn about the added value Sylvanilla® bring to Agroforestry Vanilla Farmers.

-2 - The number two rule is to pay the fair price.
-Too often the cheapest price is overall what most resellers are looking for, rather than the quality of the vanilla, and it's exactly how low quality end up on the market, which is counterproductive for farmers.
-On the other hand it have resellers who literally overprice by selling for instance 1 Planifolia Vanilla pod from Mauritius 20 euros, trying to make more money than the farmers without providing any work nor even adding value to the Vanilla.
-They buy and resell to enrich themself on the back of the farmers. that's it and that's unacceptable. (i.e. "david vanille", "paul galand vanille", "indri vanilla")
+2 - The number two rule is to pay the correct price.
+Too often the cheapest price is overall what most resellers are looking for, rather than the quality of the vanilla, and it's exactly how low quality vanilla reach on the market, which is counterproductive for vanilla farmers.

 Many additional costs must also be taken into consideration: packaging, marketing, transport, insurance, certificates, export licence, custom clearance, inspections and analysis, are all the costs involved in a glass tube of vanilla pods.

-3 - The number three rule is the powerful aromas the vanilla pods must have, their supple and thick appearance, slightly shiny and more or less oily but not sticky and not brittle, and they do not open when rolled up unless they are split vanilla pods, which are the late harvests vanilla pods that can actually contain higher vanillin content and may crystallise when properly stored.
+3 - The number three rule is the powerful aromas and flavours the vanilla pods must have, supple and thick appearance, slightly shiny and more or less oily but not sticky and not brittle, and they do not open when rolled up, unless they are split vanilla pods which are the late harvests that actually contain higher vanillin from 2.5% up to 5% and may crystallise when properly stored.
+Note that our criteria is 2% minimum vanillin content for Vanilla Planifolia and anything below is low quality vanilla Planifolia.
+Each specie have different components recipes and content, vanillin is not necessarily the most relevant in Tahitensis, V. Pompona, V. Bahiana, TsyTaitra, V. Cribbiana, V. Chamissonis and V. Costaricensis.

+Not in the fridge, and not in alcohol!
 Properly stored means in glass tubes, glass jars or airtight organic containers, well protected from the light, heat and frost.
 These are the optimum conditions to keep your vanilla pods intact for couple years and even bonifying with age.
 Glass allow micro-air circulation, not the airtight vacuum packs which also transfer chemicals on vanilla pods, supposedly organic.
+Air-tight vacuum packs are also often used to hide the mold and low quality vanilla.
+It's impossible to detect the low quality vanilla when the pods are compressed and until the package is opened the pods will look ok.
+Once opened the resellers blame you and refuse to refund.
+To give no other choice to all resellers but to implement professional standards and practices we must systematically report the ones who don't have any.

 Following positive experiences and feedbacks we highly recommend the negociants: ♡ Monde de Vanille ♡ Roellinger ♡ Oranessence ♡ Vibration Epices ♡ Colibri Vanille ♡ Vanillas of the World®